-Activity description Expected outcome Technology integration Will create a static electric charge Pupils will understand how static electricity works and be able to create it themselves.
+Activity description Will create a static electric charge Pupils will understand how static electricity works and be able to create it themselves.
 Use PhET static electricity generation models to digitally simulate the process.
 Group Project: Static Electricity Design Challenge Pupils will apply their knowledge to create a static electricity discharge.
-Use digital tools to document and present your projects (e.g. Microsoft Powerpoint, Google slides, Canva).
-Interactive quiz on static electricity concepts Pupils will consolidate their learning through assessment and feedback.
+Use digital tools to docur and present your projects Microsoft Powerpoint, Go slides, Canva).
+Interactive quiz on static electricity concepts Pupils will consolidate their learning throug assessment and feedback.
 Use an interactive quiz platform like Quizizz, kahoot or Plickers.
-Create a static electricity charge that affects us in real life Pupils will test static electricity with various materials and realize that the same friction is at work on everything.
-Use PhET static electricity generation models to digitally simulate the process.
+Create a static electricity charge that affects us in real life electricity charge that affects us in electricity with various materials and realize that the same friction is at work